I’ve used Oliveda for three-plus years now. My skin still looks better than it did in year one.

 If you’re looking for a hydrating toner, this is the one.
 You use it right after cleansing to prep your skin for whatever serum/elixir you’re using next, and I use it daily because it seriously helps my skin hold onto moisture all day.
 I legit LOVE it.
 And for context, I was sent the $230 Vintner’s Daughter essence and I still prefer this.
 It’s more hydrating, and it smells a lot better.

-Oliveda F59 is what people call “botox in a bottle”, and it’s my favorite Oliveda product It’s made with concentrated hydroxytyrosol (the super powerful antioxidant we discussed above) combined with para cress extract, an ingredient that lifts and smooths your skin.
+Oliveda F59 is what people call “Botox in a Bottle”, and it’s my favorite Oliveda product.
+It’s made with concentrated hydroxytyrosol (the super powerful antioxidant we discussed above) combined with para cress extract, an ingredient that lifts and smooths your skin.
 It also builds collagen.

-I’ve had botox, and I wouldn’t go as far as to say Oliveda’s Botox in a bottle is just like it.
+I’ve had botox, and I wouldn’t go as far as to say Oliveda’s Botox in a Bottle is just like it.
 HOWEVER, I do think it’s wildly effective for fine lines.
-You can see before and after photos in my Botox in a Bottle blog post.
+You can see before and after photos in my Oliveda F59 review.

 This serum helps smooth your skin and reduce pore size, but it mainly reduces dark spots and smoothes wrinkles.
 It’s an all around great serum for all skin types.
 While anyone can use the F59 Corrective Face Serum (aka Botox in a Bottle), you may not really need the anti-aging benefits yet, so this would be a great option.
 It’s similar but not as concentrated as F59, making it more affordable.